FN-FAL113/MavenBuilds/README.md

 ```

 ### 3. Building target repo
-After successfully creating the build output directories if no commit hash
+After creating the build output directories and no commit hash<br/>
-subdirectory exist, a maven lifecycle build gets initiated using<br/>
+subdirectory exist, a maven lifecycle build is initiated using<br/>
-'clean package' as the command.
+'clean package' as the life cycle command.
 The build log gets created<br/>
 in the root directory of the current target repo.

 ### 4. Transferring target repo build files
-If maven lifecycle build is successful then output files which are the packaged<br/>
+If maven lifecycle build is successful then output files (jar + logs) are the packaged<br/>
-jar and build log else get transferred to the aforementioned [cloned builds output directory](#builds_output_directory) else only log file will get transferred<br/>
+and transferred to the [cloned builds output directory](#builds_output_directory) else only log file will get transferred<br/>

-### 5. Commit and push to builds repo
+### 5. Commit and push to remote builds repo
-After looping the target repos, we commit and push any changes to the builds repo, these changes are any created commit hash directory where build files are transffered.<br/>
+These changes are the new commit hash directory where the build files are transferred.<br/>

 ## Assigning builds repo and target repos
 Inside ```./resources/repos.json```, where you will be adding the needed builds repo and target repos<br/>